pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Part 4 - Rolling the Dice

-Use your AWS instance for this part since your repository is cloned there and `ssh` authentication with GitHub should be set up.
-But I'm just a set of instructions with good advice.
+Use your AWS instance for this part.
+Create the script file in your GitHub repository.

 The overall goal is to create a script that randomly generates a set of random numbers within the range specified by the script user.
 In steps 1 - 5, assume you are rolling one die.